ADMIcloud/www/docs/source/storm.rst

 ------------------

 WordCount is a simple streaming example where Storm is used to keep track of the words and their counts streaming in.
 This example is included in the Storm distribution.
-The source code can be found in
+The source code can be found in the examples source code.

-examples/storm-starter/src/jvm/storm/starter/WordCountTopology.java
+examples/storm-example/src/main/java/admicloud/storm/wordcount/WordCountTopology.java

 In this example there are three processing units arranged in the graph.